Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 It takes a long time to walk around Anvers Island.
 We turn into Gerlachestrædet to the right, and I'm happy when the captain announces that we'll be going down the Neumayer Channel, the stage for the most beautiful travel day of my life in 2010.

 The weather is just as good today so I'm looking forward to it.
 Already on the way in there are amazing icebergs.
 We see swimming penguins, humpback whales spraying and diving and leopard and crab-eating seals lying and sunbathing on ice flakes.
-All that Antarctica has to offer, even before we start!
+All that a trip to Antarctica has to offer, even before we start!

 The water is mirror-shiny, and the icebergs are reflected with a beauty that can only be found here.
 I have been in Greenland since last, and there is no doubt: Antarctica IS even more beautiful.
 I'm in love again with this white pristine continent.